 APPA is reviewing the proposed new rule that was released on December 11, 2018, and appreciates the effort to make the definition of WOTUS clearer.
 The Association recommended that the following key principles guide the development of the new WOTUS rule and is using them in its evaluation of it:

 - A new WOTUS rule should be developed with consideration of the roles states play in water resource management;

-- A new WOTUS rule should retain the waste treatment system exclusion and further clarify that features that are part of a NPDES permitted treatment system are not “waters of the United States” and the exclusion applies to the systems, including conveyances, ponds, and those used for cooling water treatment or supply; and
+- A new WOTUS rule should retain the WTS exclusion and further clarify that features that are part of a National Pollutant Discharge Elimination System permitted treatment system are not waters of the United States and the exclusion applies to the system, including conveyances, ponds, and those used for cooling water treatment or supply.